 The Daintree Rainforest – the largest continuous area of rainforest in Australia.

 The Daintree Rainforest is one of the oldest forests in the world and is also a World Heritage site.
 It is a 2-hour drive from Cairns, passing by the Captain Cook Highway, one of the most beautiful roads of Australia thanks to its incredible view of the Pacific.
 If you have time for a photo opportunity, stop at Rock Stacks.
-This is a place is home to many sculptures made of rocks and is a fascinating break to admire this free, natural art.
+This place is home to many sculptures made of rocks and is a fascinating break to admire this free, natural art.

 To reach the forest, you will need to take the short Daintree Ferry across because there is no bridge giving access.
 It is also recommended taking a cruise on the Daintree River to observe the crocodiles in their natural environment.
-This forest is also home to one of the most diverse population of plants and animals on earth, including the famous cassowary that is endangered but you may be lucky enough to see.
+This forest is also home to one of the most diverse population of plants and animals on earth.
+Including the famous cassowary that is endangered but you may be lucky enough to see.
 Many boardwalks have been set up in the forest to discover its fauna and flora in complete safety and to avoid tourists wandering off-track destroying the natural landscape.

 The main point of interest here is Cape Tribulation, where the reef meets the rainforest.
 It is also recognised as the most Northerly point of Queensland and the most Northerly part of the East coast of Australia that you can access by car.
 This beach is as beautiful as it is impressive and owes its name to James Cook who ran aground nearby in 1770.